bbauska/ufo-mcdonald/README.md

 have regarded that as quite unbelievable; UFO investigators with longer experience than mine will smile at that statement, but probably they will smile with a degree of understanding.
 I could cite specific illustrations to make all this much clearer, but will omit them for space-limitations, except for a few remarks in the next section.

-IS THERE ANY EVIDENCE OF HAZARD OR HOSTILITY IN THE UFO PHENOMENA?
+<h2 id="ch16">IS THERE ANY EVIDENCE OF HAZARD OR HOSTILITY IN THE UFO PHENOMENA?</h2>
 Official statements have emphasized, for the past two decades, that there is no evidence of hostility in the UFO phenomena.
 To a large degree, this same conclusion seems indicated in the body of evidence gathered by independent investigators.
 The related question as to potential hazard is Perhaps less clear.
 There are on record a number of cases (I would say something like a few dozen cases) wherein persons whose reliability does not seem to come into serious question have reported mild, or in a very few instances, substantial injury as the result of some